SimplexCC/sell-docs/source/includes/reference/_initiate-sell.md

 When a parameter is required in order to complete the checkout flow, but is not supplied, Simplex will ask the end-user for it.
 For example: if `quote_id` is not supplied then Simplex will ask the end-user how much cryptocurrency they wish to sell, and will present an appropriate fiat quote.

-Parameters in `account_details` are optional but allow Simplex's risk algorithms to approve a wider range of end-users.
+Parameters in `account_details` are optional but allow Simplex's risk algorithms to approve a broader range of end-users.
 The more information you supply in `account_details` the more accurate Simplex's risk decisions will be, and as a result the happier your users become.

-The response includes a transaction URL which you use to send your end-user to the checkout flow.
+The response includes a transaction URL to which you send your end-user in order to start the checkout flow.

 ## Synopsis ##